Argentina's Fernandez leads key province ahead of mid-term vote

 The Rouvier poll was taken June 27 to June 30 among 1,600 Buenos Aires voters.
 It had a 2.4 percent margin of error.

-(Reporting by Hugh Bronstein; Editing by Bill Trott)
+Reporting by Hugh Bronstein; Editing by Bill Trott